The Untold Story: Plot

 The story opens in 1978 with an argument in a small Hong Kong apartment.
 Chan Chi-Leung brutally beats a gambler named Keung nearly to death for refusing to lend him money before burning him alive.
-He quickly flees the Hong Kong police by burning his identification documents and changing his name to Wong Chi Hang.
+He flees the Hong Kong police, burning his identification documents and changing his name to Wong Chi Hang.

-The film then flashes forward to Macau in 1986, where a family discovers a bag of rotten limbs washed up on the beach.
+Eight years later, a Macau family discovers a bag of rotting arms and legs washed up on the beach.
 Police officers Bull, Robert, King Kong, and Bo arrive on the scene before being joined by their supervisor Inspector Lee.
-The cops examine the limbs and take them in for examination.
+The cops take in the limbs for examination.
+The atmosphere in the police station is lax, with Lee regularly bringing in prostitute "dates," Bo openly pining for Lee, and her male colleagues cracking sexist jokes.